Zen to Go Logo

 Diaphragmatic breathing to calm nerves

-It’s perfect for those moments just before an important call with a client or when you feel tension building up in your shoulders.
+It’s perfect for those moments just before an important call with a client or when you feel tension building in your shoulders.

 How to practice it without anyone noticing?